-In 1942 Japan seized Burma from British control and quickly decided to build a rail link to Thailand in order to maintain a secure supply route to their forces.
+In 1942 Japan seized Myanmar from British control and quickly decided to build a rail link to Thailand in order to maintain a secure supply route to their forces.
 Although the obvious link was by sea, Allied submarines controlling the region made it too treacherous.
 The rail link, however, would be no easier.

 The British had already surveyed the area in the early 20th century but abandoned their plans for a railway as the proposed route crossed dense jungle and numerous rivers.
 In addition, disease and heavy monsoon rains would make conditions intolerable.
 The Japanese, however, were undeterred.
 A rail link would be a crucial part of their campaign.